-If you’re ready to buy a kitchen scale, check out the five products in our matrix above.
+If you’re ready to buy a kitchen scale, check out the five products in our product list above.
 All are dependable kitchen scales that would serve you well.
 If you’d like to learn more about kitchen scales in general, read on.
 We’ll tell you what you need to know to choose and use this handy kitchen tool.

 If you do a lot of baking or cooking and tend to use recipes that list ingredients by weight, a kitchen scale makes your job easier.
 It’s much quicker to pop a bowl of ingredients onto a scale than it is to carefully fill measuring cups and spoons.
 And some would argue that weighing ingredients is much more precise than measuring ingredient volume.

 A kitchen scale is a must-have for anyone following a diet.
 Portion control can help you lose weight or maintain the healthy weight you already have.
 It’s all too easy to overestimate the size of a portion when eyeballing food, and those calories add up over time.